FreeRTOS/iot-reference-nxp-rt1060/examples/evkbmimxrt1060/pubsub/README.md

 ### Perform Firmware Over-The-Air Updates with AWS IoT

 The demo leverages OTA client library and AWS IoT OTA service for code signing and secure download of firmware updates.
 Safe and secure boot process along with root of trust verification is performed using opensource MCUBoot secondary bootloader.
-As a pre requisite you should have built and flash the bootloader project from this repository.
+As a pre-requisite you should have built and flash the bootloader project from this repository.

 #### Setup
 This is a one time setup required for performing OTA firmware updates.